geowa4/learn-loki/rochester_security_summit.md

 slidecount: true
 slide-dividers: #

-# Automated Incident Response with Osquery and Loki
+# Endpoint Visibility with Osquery and Loki

 George Adams IV & Ed Welch

 # Use Case

-Detecting and alerting SSH connections.
+Detecting SSH connections and alerting.

 ^This is the end goal we'll build towards as we learn a little more along the way.

 # Follow Along

 [https://github.com/geowa4/learn-loki](https://github.com/geowa4/learn-loki)

+^Clone this repo to see slides and run these tools in a Vagrant VM.

 # Osquery